Climate change in Alaska: Observed effects of climate change

-In August 2016, the Environmental Protection Agency reported that "[o]ver the past 60 years, most of the state has warmed three degrees (F) on average and six degrees during winter" As a result of this temperature increase, the EPA noted that "Arctic sea ice is retreating, shores are eroding, glaciers are shrinking, permafrost is thawing, and insect outbreaks and wildfires are becoming more common".
+In August 2016, the Environmental Protection Agency (EPA) reported that "[o]ver the past 60 years, most of the state has warmed three degrees (F) on average and six degrees during winter" As a result of this temperature increase, the EPA noted that "Arctic sea ice is retreating, shores are eroding, glaciers are shrinking, permafrost is thawing, and insect outbreaks and wildfires are becoming more common".
 The EPA further noted that these changes were likely to accelerate in the future, potentially causing infrastructure damage due to thawing permafrost, and a decline of the state's fishing industry.

 The temperate rainforest in southeast Alaska, in the Tongass National Forest is a perhumid (always wet) temperate rain forest.
 A perhumid temperate rainforest is a rainforest that receives above ten percent of its annual rainfall during the summer.
-Another contributing factor to define a perhumid rainforest is transient snow must be present in the winter with mean annual temperatures of 7 °C. These qualities define the rain forest as cool and temperate.
+Another contributing factor to define a perhumid rainforest is transient snow must be present in the winter with mean annual temperatures of 7 °C. These qualities define the rainforest as cool and temperate.

 At present, the southeast Alaskan temperate rainforest is strongly dominated by old growth stands.
 The vegetation is strongly represented by a series of conifers; Sitka spruce, western hemlock, mountain hemlock, amabilis fir, shore pine, western red cedar, and Alaska yellow cedar.
 This forest, unlike its neighboring regions to the north and south, is completely safe from fires.
 Fire is virtually nonexistent in the southeast region due to the moist and cool climate.
 Small scale windthrow is the main disturbance that affects the rain forest in this region.
 Temperatures and precipitation in the southeast region of Alaska for the year of 2011 have matched what a typical temperate rainforest needs to be defined as one by DellaSala.
 Juneau, Alaska, received 66.40 inches of precipitation and averaged 40.6 °F during 2011.
 Snowfall, as will be discussed in further detail later, is an important player for the temperate rainforest in this region, and the Juneau area received 115.9 inches which, converted to its liquid equivalent is 11.59 inches.
 The weather characteristics of the southeast region match up very well with what a temperate rainforest needs as defined by DellaSala.